-A fourth generation SBT Bengal down from Taro of Bundas, Patman is the result of a whole lot of luck.
+A fourth-generation SBT Bengal down from Taro of Bundas, Patman is the result of a whole lot of luck.
 Neither parent is white bellied, but Patman has a strong expression of the pattern.
 Neither parent has a yellow base coat with black spots, but Patman inherited that incredible color combination, and on top of all that, Patman is fertile.
-But he also displays some of the elements of wild essence that caused us to breed his parents in the first place - great ears, eyes, and nose, deep body, thick boning.
+He also displays some of the elements of wild essence that caused us to breed his parents in the first place - great ears, eyes, and nose, a deep body, and thick boning.

-A fifth generation SBT Bengal down from Icon of Stonehenge, Bravo is the first cat that we got together.
-Bravo has so many features of the face and head that are really difficult to find on male Bengals.
-His head is small, long with the length largely being behind the eyes, his nose is set down low and his eyes are still a prominent feature of his face.
-In addition, he has and throws the most beautiful, horizontal paw printed rosettes.
-Regardless of who we breed Bravo to, he seems to let the girl's strengths pass through and then adds all of his good parts as well.
+A fifth-generation Bengal down from Icon of Stonehenge, Bravo has many facial features that are rare on male Bengals.
+His head is small but long - with the length behind the eyes.
+His nose is set down low between the whisker pads and his eyes are still a prominent feature of his face.
+Additionally, he has and produces the most beautiful, horizontal paw printed rosettes.
+Bravo is a gem of a stud because lets the girl's strengths pass through and then adds all of his good parts as well.

 A seventh generation SBT Bengal down from Kabuki of Millwood, Wes is a legacy maker.
-Wes has within his pedigree all the great studs of Rosettea: Khanjalava, Pawprint, Avalanch, and it is his responsibility to share the dedication of Rosettea with the Bengal breed.
-The Rosettea breeding program reached levels unattained by others in regards to the development of the white belly pattern, and we know Wes will keep that tradition going along with contributing his gorgeous eye color, wild looking paw printed rosettes, body shape, and tail carrige.
+Wes has within his pedigree all the great studs of Rosettea: Khanjalava, Pawprint, Avalanche, and it is his responsibility to share the dedication of Rosettea with the Bengal breed.
+The Rosettea breeding program is unparalleled in regards to the development of the white belly pattern, and we know Wes will keep that tradition going along with contributing his gorgeous eye color, wild looking paw printed rosettes, body shape, and tail carriage.